Natural teeth whitening is a subject that comes up frequently in my dental office.

 However, if you have had some conventional teeth whitening done already, then this is an excellent way of maintaining the results you got, or even getting a little more brightness!

-Natural whitening has two parts - first the stain removal, and then gradual whitening.
+Natural teeth whitening has two parts - first the stain removal, and then gradual whitening.

 You can slowly shift small residual staining with a high-quality toothbrush (providing you brush for long enough!).
 I recommend the Cybersonic - read a review of this toothbrush.

-BlanX Non-Abrasive whitening toothpaste has an extract from Arctic Lichen that has been shown to produce a whitening effect on tooth enamel.
+BlanX Intensive Extra whitening toothpaste has an extract from Arctic Lichen that has been shown to produce a whitening effect on tooth enamel.
 It also has a low abrasive index; this means it will not damage your teeth.

 AND it contains fluoride, so it helps to strengthen your tooth enamel against decay.

-There are several products in the BlanX range of toothpastes, but I think the only one you need is the BlanX Non-Abrasive stain removal toothpaste.
-There is a "Shock White" version, but to be quite honest, it's a bit of a gimmick.
+There are several products in the BlanX range of toothpastes, but I think the only one you need is the BlanX Intensive Extra Whitening toothpaste.
+There is a "White Shock" version, but to be quite honest, it's just a variation on the Intensive Extra toothpaste.
 If you see a dental hygienist for a proper scale and polish, then the whitening effect of the BlanX Non-Abrasive toothpaste will work best!

 There are two important factors here if natural whitening is to work for you: